fused-effects/fused-effects-mwc-random/README.md

 High-quality uniformly-distributed random number generation as an effect.

 This library provides a `Random` effect that piggybacks atop the `mwc-random` package, which produces high-quality random numbers in efficient time.

+For more advanced users, there exists also a module (`Control.Carrier.Random.Instances`) that provides the orphan instances required to use most `fused-effect` stacks with the `PrimMonad` machinery that powers `mwc-random`.
+This module is most useful when porting monad transformer stacks that already use the @mwc-random@ API, fine-grained need to control the behavior or state of a random number generator.